 Deliveries revenue was \$5 million in 2020 compared to revenue of \$(638) million in 2019.
 These increases were driven by an increase in deliveries GMV of 86%, or \$2.5 billion, to \$5.5 billion in 2020 compared to \$2.9 billion in 2019, driven primarily by increasing consumer demand and number of merchant-partners using our platform.
 Demand was driven by growth in digitalization resulting from stay-at-home and movement control orders, work-from-home arrangements and social distancing measures implemented as a result of the COVID-19 pandemic in our markets.
 We were also able to utilize our driver-partners providing mobility services to support and meet the increasing demand for delivery services.
 Deliveries revenue as a percentage of deliveries GMV improved as we gained network efficiency in our driver-partner base, and were able to improve our overall value proposition in terms of merchant selection, delivery performance and application experience on our superapp platform.
 In addition, the increase in revenue was also due to the reduction of driver- and merchant-partner and consumer incentives.
 Our partner incentives were \$466 million and \$477 million in 2020 and 2019, respectively.
+Our consumer incentives were \$437 million and \$483 million in 2020 and 2019, respectively.

 Mobility revenue increased by \$429 million, to \$438 million in 2020 compared to \$9 million in 2019, which was primarily due to ride-hailing revenue increasing by \$473 million, partially offset by decrease in rental income from motor vehicles of \$44 million.
 The increase in revenue was primarily due to the reduction of driver-partner incentives and fees and consumer incentives, despite a decrease in ride-hailing demand, which was adversely impacted by the COVID-19 pandemic, as reflected by the decrease in GMV for mobility.
-Our incentives decreased by \$887 million (comprised of decreases of \$592 million in partner incentives and \$294 million in consumer incentives) to \$251 million (comprised of \$151 million in partner incentives) for the year ended December 31, 2020 compared to \$1,137 million (comprised of \$743 million in consumer incentives) for the year ended December 31, 2019, which resulted in a corresponding increase in our mobility revenue, as we reduced incentives in the face of the COVID-19 pandemic.
-The COVID-19 pandemic and the associated stay-athome and movement control orders, work-from-home arrangements and social distancing measures, as well as border closures and travel restrictions, which started in 2020, had a negative impact on mobility deereased to \$3.2 billion in 2020 compared to \$5.7 billion in 2019.
+Our incentives decreased by \$887 million (comprised of decreases of \$592 million in partner incentives and \$294 million in consumer incentives) to \$251 million (comprised of \$151 million in partner incentives and \$100 million in consumer incentives) for the year ended December 31, 2020 compared to \$1,137 million (comprised of \$743 million in partner incentives and \$394 million in consumer incentives) for the year ended December 31, 2019, which resulted in a corresponding increase in our mobility revenue, as we reduced incentives in the face of the COVID-19 pandemic.
+The COVID-19 pandemic and the associated stay-athome and movement control orders, work-from-home arrangements and social distancing measures, as well as border closures and travel restrictions, which started in 2020, had a negative impact on mobility demand, and accordingly also on mobility GMV, in 2020.
+As a result of the effects of the COVID-19 pandemic, GMV for mobility decreased to \$3.2 billion in 2020 compared to \$5.7 billion in 2019.
 In addition, in order to comply with social distancing requirements and improve safety, we suspended our GrabShare offering and temporarily suspended our GrabHitch offering.
-The decrease in 2020, as we continued to reduce partner and consumer incentives and performed to \$5.7 billion in 2019 to 14% in 2020, as we continued to reduce partner and consumer incentives and performed to see a percentage of mobility GMV increased from 0% in 2019 to 14% in 2020, as we continued to reduce partner and consumer incentives and our reliance on such incentives to maintain and grow our driver-partner and consumer incentives and our reliance on such incentives to maintain and grow our driver-partner and consumer
+The decrease in rental income was due to reduced demand for mobility offerings.
+Mobility revenue as a percentage of mobility GMV increased from 0% in 2019 to 14% in 2020, as we continued to reduce partner and consumer incentives and our reliance on such incentives to maintain and grow our driver-partner and consumer base.